 including Germany, Austria, Switzerland and the Netherlands, as well as the USA.
 The German market proved

 to be a great success, surprising the competition both with the first class quality and the economical price.

+The first Roco HO tender steam locomotive, the BR 58 of the DB, was issued in 1977.
 Over the years, as its range of products expanded, Roco became known in

 Europe for extremely accurate and detailed scale models, which have won a number of awards.
 Roco established

 factories in Austria (in Salzburg and Vienna) and across the border in Slovakia.
 Mr. Rossler died in 1978.